My Story

 There are many ways to earn money, but our time is finite.
 If our core values (we're talking spiritual and our deeper purpose in life) aren't aligned with how we spend our time then no amount of money earned on that path will be sustainable and burnout is inevitable.

-While this site is focused on offering the best advice, tools, and strategies to help you reach your business goals I want to take it one step further and encourage you to keep examining your motivation source.
-My goal is to help you create a business that is profitable, deeply satisfying to you, and serves others well!
+While this site is focused on offering the best advice, tools, and strategies to help you reach your business goals, I want to take it one step further and encourage you to examine what motivates you.
+My goal is to help you build a profitable, fulfilling business that serves others well and aligns with your values.

 Funny Family Memory: